-Energy Outlook for Baja California
+Energy Outlook For Baja California

 Baja California’s energy structure is different from the rest of Mexico, as it runs off an independent electric power grid, separate from the country’s main grid system.
 Despite significant solar and wind potential, the state continues to rely heavily on the importation of natural gas from the U.S.